China flexes its muscles as Trump presses 'America First' agenda

-BEIJING — China's ruling Communist Party is kicking off its annual political showpiece this weekend — the National People's Congress.
+BEIJING — China's ruling Communist Party kicked off its annual political showpiece over the weekend — the National People's Congress.

-But the one person whose name will be on every party official's lips is 7,000 miles away: U.S. President Donald Trump.
+But the one person whose name was on every party official's lips is 7,000 miles away: President Donald Trump.

 Trump's "America First" rhetoric has taken aim at China's trade practices and territorial claims in the South China Sea.
 Coupled with his initial refusal to accept the "One China" policy, the new administration has not laid the strongest foundation for an easygoing relationship with China.